Whether you have a dwarf citrus tree or an entire grove, there’s one pest that’s both common and highly destructive: plant scale.

-There are hundreds of species of scale, some of which prefer your citrus trees to other plants.
+There are hundreds of scale species, some of which prefer your citrus trees to other plants.

-These tiny insects have piercing mouthparts that puncture the leaves of your tree and extract sap and plant juices.
+These tiny insects have piercing mouthparts that puncture your lemon tree’s leaves and extract sap and plant juices.

 Their excrement contains partially digested sap, known as honeydew.